eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 })
 ```

 What happens here is that, whenever the `User` model calls the `findOneAndDelete` method, this `post` hook will execute **after** `findOneAndDelete` is completed.
-This is where we will execute the 3 things stated above.
+This is where we will execute the 3 abovementioned tasks when a user is deleted.

 `doc` refers to the deleted user document.